 Sure thing!
 Simply swap in a cast-iron grill pan or your trusty George Forman-style indoor grill.

-More Easy Dinner Recipes
+More Easy Recipes For Entertaining

 For more yummy recipe ideas delivered straight to your inbox, sign up for my email newsletter!
 I promise to never sell your information, plus you'll get a FREE Grocery Guide loaded with tons of tips, tricks, and printables to make being the CFO (Chief Food Officer) of your family a little easier.
-You can also follow my kitchen adventures on Instagram, Facebook, or Pinterest.
+You can also follow my kitchen adventures on Pinterest.

 Ingredients

-- 3 Boneless, Skinless Pork Chops
+- 3 whole Boneless, Skinless Chicken Thighs about 1 pound

 - 1 can Pineapple Rings in Pineapple Juice all juice reserved